Top of Page

 Accommodations for Student Religious Practices

 It is the policy of the Chicago Public Schools ("CPS") to accommodate student religious practices provided that such practices can be accommodated in a manner which does not violate the Establishment Clause of the U.S. Constitution, and to the extent that the accommodation does not place an undue burden on the school.
-This policy shall be implemented in a manner that is consistent with: CPS Policy Against Discrimination on the Basis of Race, Color, National Origin, Gender, Sexual Orientation, Age, Religion or Disability; and Board Rule 1-14 which prohibits discrimination or harassment against any employee or student on the basis of race, color, national origin, gender, sexual orientation, religion or disability.
+CPS is committed to continually assessing this policy’s effectiveness in addressing the needs of students of all faiths and promoting equitable school environments.
+This policy shall be implemented in a manner that is consistent with: the Comprehensive Non-Discrimination, Harassment, and Retaliation Policy; and Board Rule 1-9 which prohibits discrimination or harassment against any employee or student on the basis of race, color, national origin, gender, sexual orientation, religion or disability.

-1. Students are entitled to excused absences for the observance of religious holidays.
+1. All students, regardless of faith distinction, are entitled to excused absences for the observance of religious holidays.

-2. Students who are absent for the observance of a religious holiday must have an opportunity to make up any missed work, examination or assignment.
+2. All students who are absent for the observance of a religious holiday must have an equitable opportunity to make up any missed work, examination or assignment.
+Teachers and staff will collaborate with students to provide reasonable deadlines and ensure they do not face academic disadvantages.

-3. A student who avails himself or herself of the opportunity to make up any work, examination or assignment missed because of the observance of a religious holiday, shall not be penalized based on that absence.
+3. Any student who avails themselves of the opportunity to make up any work, examination or assignment missed because of the observance of a religious holiday, shall not be penalized based on that absence.
+Make-up work must maintain the same standards as regular classwork to ensure equitable learning experiences.

-1. Schools shall attempt to make reasonable accommodations for students who have particular religious needs if requested in writing by a parent/legal guardian.
+1. Schools shall attempt to make reasonable accommodations for all students who have particular religious needs, regardless of faith distinction, if requested in writing by a parent/legal guardian.
 Schools are not required to accommodate a religious request if granting such a request would place an undue burden on the school.
 For example, a high school should grant limited space, if available, and limited time, for prayer, if prayer time and space is requested by a parent in writing.
 However, the principal need not empty a classroom that is otherwise being occupied in order to accommodate the student.
 If there is no space available in the building, the principal may deny the request.
-Prior to denying such request, the principal must obtain approval from the Law Department.
+Prior to denying such a request, the principal must obtain approval from the Law Department.

 2. Use of staff time to accommodate students' religious needs is both a burden to the school and support for a particular religious practice which is in violation of the First Amendment of the U.S. Constitution.
 Therefore, no staff time shall be required to monitor or supervise a student's religious activities.
 Requests for accommodations which would require staff supervision should be denied.

-4. To the extent possible, students should fulfill their religious obligations during lunch or a free period.
-If a student must fulfill a religious obligation during class time, the principal should grant an excused absence for a limited, defined time.
-Students who are excused from class for religious needs must have an opportunity to make up any work, assignment or test missed as a result of the absence.
+4. If a student must fulfill a religious obligation during class time, the principal should grant an excused absence for a limited, defined time.
+Students who are excused from class for religious needs must have an equitable opportunity to make up any work, assignment or test missed as a result of the absence.

 Policy References